airbr/airbr/README.md

 ### Hi there 👋 My name is Morgan.

-I am currently working full-time remote as a web developer at [EasyRx](https://easyrxcloud.com).
+I work full time as a remote web developer for [EasyRx](https://easyrxcloud.com).
 It is great to have a job that challenges me every day.
 EasyRx runs on the LAMP Stack mainly and I work across the full stack.
-I have worked there since 2017 and witnessed the evolution of features and changes Ive made in production.
+I have worked there since 2017 and witnessed the evolution of features I have made in production.

 I am a problem solver.
 If something can be solved by deleting a few lines of code that is sometimes the best.